 My name is Andreas Lingnau, I am a zoologist (PhD), living in the 'Allgäu', in the south of Germany.
-I have built up a private collection of animal skulls and vertebrate fossils over the last two decades.
-Until now, I have collected about 300 different animal skulls, most of which I prepared myself.

 see how fascinating skulls are